Main walk 17.6km (10.9 miles)

 Forest Row also has various other cafes (including Taffels, whose location is marked in the main walk afternoon directions), restaurants and a convenience store or two.
 On the shorter afternoon walk just after the village, the Tablehurst Farm Shop has a cafe, open Tuesday to Saturday, 9am-5pm, serving sandwiches, savouries, salad and soup, and with some outside tables.

 The most obvious option in East Grinstead is the large Caffe Nero in the historic High Street, which is open until 6pm Monday to Saturday and 5pm on Sunday.
-Around the corner in London Road, the rather smaller Costa Coffee keeps the same hours.
+Around the corner in London Road, the rather smaller Costa Coffee is open till 7pm Monday to Saturday and 5.30pm Sunday.

 Another nice option is CJ’s Cafe Bar just before Caffe Nero, which is open until late in the evening Monday to Saturday, though only till 7pm on Sunday.
 It has a roof terrace with a fine view of the churchyard.
-A good pub is the Dorset Arms opposite CJs.
+Pub choices include the Dorset Arms opposite CJs, and the Crown nearby.

 Closer to the station is Bluebells (01342 458 491) www.bluebellscafe.co.uk on the corner of Railway Approach, which has a pleasant ambience and good selection of cakes and is open till 5pm daily.